Should I go to med school? consider these 7 things first

 - Curious to know more about your own body

 - If you think you can make a difference in the medical world

 Generally, intrinsic motivations are much better than extrinsic and sometimes wrong assumptions.
 Medicine is so interesting, and you find yourself wowing at amazing facts about the human body if you are passionate, but on the other hand, if you aren’t it’s long, boring, and not worthy.
 If you don’t care about the patient at all, how can you be a good doctor?
 Either you quit and waste your time, keep unhappy, and hate your decision or you end up being one of those bad doctors who only care about the money and overcharge patients by ordering unnecessary tests.

-2. Are you able to cope up with extreme situations?
+2. Are you able to Handle extreme situations?